Botille Vette-Welsh

-She previously played for the St George Illawarra Dragons and Sydney Roosters and has represented Australia and New South Wales.
+She previously played for the St. George Illawarra Dragons, Sydney Roosters, Parramatta Eels and Wests Tigers and has represented Australia and New South Wales.

 Playing career

 Before switching to rugby league, Vette-Welsh played rugby sevens for Macquarie University.
 In 2017, Vette-Welsh represented the NSW City side while playing for Cronulla-Caringbah.

 2018

 In 2018, Vette-Welsh played for Cabramatta in the NSWRL Women's Premiership and represented NSW City at the Women's National Championships.

-In Round 1 of the 2018 NRL Women's Premiership, Vette-Welsh made her debut for the Sydney Roosters, starting at fullback in their 10–4 loss to the New Zealand Warriors.
+In Round 1 of the 2018 NRL Women's Premiership, Vette-Welsh made her debut for the Sydney Roosters, starting at fullback in their 10-4 loss to the New Zealand Warriors.